ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 Your robot must traverse the ramp leading up to the raised ring.
 If your robot falls off, you may reset your robot, but you must start from the beginning of the path.

 Keep in mind to design your robot to handle a small fall!
+Not only that, design it in a way that ensures you have a low center of gravity and a good layout for sensors!

 ## Section 3: Destroy your opponents